Interview with Hannah Biggs

 I didn’t know what music was coming up next, I didn’t know if it even went all the way through and I had no choice but to go and wing it.

-I went down the centre line and halted and the music stopped and I thought, “Okay, well what’s coming up next?” and it was walk music, so off we went in walk.
+I went down the center line and halted and the music stopped and I thought, “Okay, well what’s coming up next?” and it was walk music, so off we went in walk.

 I managed to keep pretty much to my floor plan with just a little bit of inventiveness here and there.
 But the music finished at least before I ended up on top of the judges and actually we did really well!